AlexsJones/jnxlogcpp/README.md

 jnxlogcpp
 ========

-A fast multi-appender logger in C++.
+A fast async multi-appender logger in C++ that uses unix interprocess comms.

 ##Usage